Maska (album)

 Maska (Greek: Μάσκα; English: Mask) is a successful studio album by Greek artist Glykeria.
 It was released in early 1998 by Sony Music Greece and comprises the previous single Anapnoi Anatoli.
 The album was certified Gold by IFPI Greece.

 The album also includes three well-known collaborations including internationally renowned Natasha Atlas and Pashalis Terzis.

+It received a three-star rating from AllMusic, which described it as "an engaging collection of contemporary and traditional Greek songs as performed by Glykeria, one of the most popular vocalists in Greece."

 Track listing

 Chart performance

 Maska was a successful album in Cyprus and Greece.
 The album was certified Gold in Greece within four months of its release.